 The National Council of Jewish Women (NCJW) is a grassroots organization of volunteers and advocates who turn progressive ideals into action.
 Inspired by Jewish values, NCJW strives for social justice by improving the quality of life for women, children, and families and by safeguarding individual rights and freedoms.

 NCJW built its national legacy by stepping forward and speaking out on crucial issues years before others followed its courageous example.
-The national organization has offices in New York and Washington D.C.
-It also has an office in Israel where NCJW’s social action agenda in Israel mirrors its interests and efforts in the United States.
+Our national headquarters is located in Washington D.C. and it also maintains an office in Israel where NCJW’s social action agenda in Israel mirrors its interests and efforts in the United States.
 Through its Jerusalem office, NCJW works with coalition partners to promote women’s rights, tolerance and coexistence, the well-being of women, children, and families, and US support for Israel.

 Closer to home, local NCJW sections, including our Chicago North Shore Section, have been instrumental in making a difference in the lives of thousands of people.
 NCJW helped develop the Meals-on-Wheels program, becoming the first national Jewish organization to join the initiative and serve on its national board.
 Locally, NCJW worked with the Trinity Episcopal Church in Highland Park to establish Tri-Con Child Care Center when a growing need for subsidized child care developed in the North Shore area.
 NCJW looks for a “need” in a community.
 Then our dedicated members find ways to fill that need.
 Our current community service projects include volunteering at Tri-Con, serving meals at local Soup Kitchens, bringing dignity to domestic violence survivors, providing arts programming for disadvantaged children through the Dorothy Cohen Fine Arts Initiative and much more.